Lawn Care For Beginners (in 13 Easy Steps)

 • Texture (relative proportions of sand, silt, and clay)

-At-home soil tests are available, but they don’t provide as detailed results as a soil test performed in a laboratory.
+At-home soil tests are available, but they do not provide as detailed results as a soil test performed in a laboratory.

 Most at-home soil tests will reveal your soil’s basic nutritional levels, but these tests don’t usually provide information on fertilizing the lawn and applying soil amendments.
 On the other hand, a laboratory test usually reveals the best fertilization regimen for your turf and how to improve your soil’s overall health.